jjvanzon/Circular-Language-Spec/spec/execution-flow/loops.md

 The collection is passed as an argument to the __For__ command.
 The __For__ command might also be passed a command reference that might be called once for every item in the collection.
 The command reference parameter is called __Loop__.
 The current item of the collection is stored as the __Item__ parameter, that is read only, and controlled by the __For__ command.
 The __Item__ parameter is passed to the __Loop__ procedure, each time it is called.

-The implementation of the __For Each__ loop does not only use plain machine instructions, because it it might be accessing a collection with a more object oriented approach.
+The implementation of the __For Each__ loop might not only use plain machine instructions, because it it might be accessing a collection with a more object oriented approach.
 The looping itself can be controlled with machine instructions, though jumping back to the same call to the __Loop__ procedure for each of the items of the collection.

 #### Diagram